suren-atoyan/Phishing/README.md

 sudo npm i -g ngrok
 ngrok 8080
 ```
-In output ngrok give to urls for http:// and https://.
-This urls you can use for Phishing.
+In output ngrok gives you two urls for http:// and https://.
+These urls you can use as Phishing urls.

-* You can set any port, but remember  that your server should be run in this port.
+* You can set any port, but remember  that your server should be run on the same port.

 #### And finally ::: Run your local server